rombrew/phobia/doc/Internals.md

 ## Overview

-If you are going to port PMC to your own hardware you should be aware of requirements and restrictions.
-Also this page will be useful for understanding PMC internals.
+If you are going to port PMC to your own hardware you should be aware of some PMC internals.
+Also this page will be useful for understanding.

 ## Hardware